sigreen/a-mq-test-cases/README.md

 The Fanout configuration demonstrates a client publishing to a topic on a local broker.
 The local broker forwards the message from a topic to a queue, then broadcasts it to any connected broker in the federation.
 Each consumer reads the message from their assigned broker queue.

+In addition, the configuration demonstrates the forwarding of messages over 2 separate independent topics over a network configuration bridge.

 ### Referenced A-MQ Config Files ###

 The following config files are referenced in this example: